-Our team is available seven days a week, and peer community recovery specialists work from 11 am – 7 pm.
-The team provides community-based peer support services and support by telephone and video telehealth.
+Our team is available six days a week, and peer community recovery specialists work from 11 am – 7 pm.
+The team provides community-based peer support services and support in the field and in the office, as well as via telephone/telehealth.
 To make a referral call 802-488-6000 or 802-488-6464

 Street Outreach and Community Outreach Programs